TheDoctorZee/EPAM-1st-Projec/README.md

 Open the conf/web.xml file.
 Search the file for the text org.apache.jasper.servlet .JspServlet.
-Below the tag that contains this text are two <init-param> tags.
-You learn about Servlet init parameters in the next chapter, but for now add the following init parameters below the existing init parameters:
+Below the tag that contains this text are two <init-param> tags add the following init parameters below the existing init parameters:

 <init-param>